Everything We Know About Chase Sapphire Airport Lounges

 Chase Sapphire Lounge Locations

-Boston Chase Sapphire Lounge
+Boston (BOS) Chase Sapphire Lounge

-boston chase sapphire lounge proposal
+chase sapphire lounge boston

-According to the board meeting notes, the Sapphire Lounge will be located in Terminal D by gate 35, which would be relatively close to both the existing Capital One Lounge at DFW (which we think is one of the best airport lounges in the country) and the DFW American Express Centurion Lounge.
+According to the board meeting notes, the Sapphire Lounge will be located in Terminal D by gate 35, which would be relatively close to both the existing Capital One Lounge at DFW (which we think is one of the best airport lounges in the country) and the Dallas American Express Centurion Lounge.

 There aren’t any details about the size of the space as of right now, but it’s in an area with a number of shared airline lounges, any one of which could be the future home of the Sapphire Lounge.

-Hong Kong Chase Sapphire Lounge: Now Open
+Hong Kong (HKG) Chase Sapphire Lounge

 The first Chase Sapphire Lounge to open its doors is all the way over in Hong Kong.